resonatehq-examples/example-openai-deep-research-agent-cloudflare-ts/README.md

 ## 2. Deploying to Cloudflare

-This section guides you through deploying the Deep Research Agent to Cloudflare Platform using Cloud Run for the Resonate server and Cloud Functions for the research function.
+This section guides you through deploying the Deep Research Agent to Cloudflare Platform.

 ### 2.1 Prerequisites